StemTBioinf/UNIX/index.md

 Great!
 You have actually read and understand it all!
 But you still are untrained - use the Internet to get more informations - come and ask if you have a problem you can not solve on your own.

 And please keep on training!

-## Additional info: SFTP - Getting data into and out of the secure area

-You need an sftp client (FileZilla for example) in order to get data into or out of aurora-ls2.lunarc.lu.se.
-You need to connect to port 22220 and you need your phone and the OTC application.

-The IN folder is inbox/"your username>, the OUT folder outbox/"your username" and you can only copy one file/folder at a time and not recursively.
-Therefore I recommend to tar whichever folder you want to send to lsens2 before you transfer it.
-Zip, bzip2 or gzip is of cause also possible.